 Professor Sunny Collings

-A University of Otago graduate, Sunny has a background as a clinician and researcher, having practiced as a Consultant Psychiatrist for over 25 years, and led a research team at the University of Otago Wellington.
-Her own research focuses on suicide and suicide prevention from a critical perspective.
+A University of Otago graduate, Sunny has a background as a clinician and researcher, having practised as a Consultant Psychiatrist for over 25 years and led a research team at the University of Otago Wellington.
+Her own research has focused on suicide and suicide prevention from a critical perspective.
 Sunny has recently been appointed as a Director/Commissioner at the Mental Health and Wellbeing Commission which was established in February 2020 as one of the recommendations of He Ara Oranga - the Government inquiry into mental health and addiction.

 Director, Operations and Investments